Metadata

 hconcat . hcliftA2 (Encode .
 NP I) encodeCon cons . unSOP

-The functions to be used in derive
+The functions to be used in derive are verbatim copies of the

 ones used in the last post, but they call a different version

-, therefore we have to include them here:
+of genEncode, therefore we have to include them here:

 EncodeVis : Visibility -> DeriveUtil -> InterfaceImpl